 How to wear blush: a step-by-step

-2. Try swapping a powder blush for a cream or liquid formula, as it will blend into the skin much more easily.
+2. Try swapping a powder blush for a cream or liquid formula, as it will blend into the skin much more easily and can simply be applied with fingertips.

-5. Use your fingers to apply liquid or cream blush, as it helps to give a natural, flawless look.
+5. Use a damp makeup sponge or your fingers to apply liquid or cream blush, as it helps to give a natural, flawless look.
 Powders are best applied with a soft blush brush, to allow you better control.